Angela de la Cruz: Bare

 Like many of de la Cruz’s previous work, these new series characterise a strong sense of the human body.
 Her violent and radical interventions enhance a performative element in her practice – physically ripping, stretching, crushing and tearing the material.
 Usually kept smooth and pliant, de la Cruz breaks with convention by deforming the stretcher and piercing its flat edifice, unleashing it into the three-dimensional realm.
 In the artist’s words, “the body is making and negotiating space for itself”.
 Just as the body suffers from the bounds of mortality, de la Cruz’s works are a representation of this exposed materiality, relying on an emotional relationship between strength and fragility, between the beautiful and the broken.

 Conceiving the exhibition like an album of songs, de la Cruz titled the exhibition after a series of new works.
-Bare comprises canvases that are cut open by the frame and then reattached, allowing for the structure underneath to be revealed.
+Her Bare canvas is cut open around the frame and then reattached, allowing for the structure underneath to be revealed.
 The artist described how she wanted to “imply that suggested gap – that hidden space – where everything seems transitional, impermanent.”
 Similarly, another body of work from the series, Shutters – the title alluding to security, privacy and prohibition – suggests an action: a movement of ‘shutting down’ and hurrying to close a space.
-The exhibition will also include a number of works from de la Cruz’s Crate series: hollow, cavernous, coffin-like aluminium forms warping to fit into smaller boxes.
-In various hues from burgundy to caribbean blue, these forms are impacted so as to invite the allusion of having fallen from the sky.
+The exhibition also includes a number of works from de la Cruz’s Crates series: hollow, cavernous, aluminium forms which have been crushed and warped to fit into smaller boxes.
+As in all her works, there is an undercurrent of tension and violence at play, which contrasts with the artist’s contemplative and meditative painting process.